Netherlands-Based Quantum Processor Startup QuantWare Raises €6M in Seed Round

 QuantWare’s focus on a new processor

-The company estimates that the qubit count will be doubled annually.
-The CEO further opined that while the company could accelerate its production speed, it would still be challenging for a potential customer to control a 1000-qubit processor because of the current conditions in the market.
+The company estimates that the qubit count will be doubled annually, with the CEO further opining that while the company could accelerate its production speed, it would still be challenging for a potential customer to control a 1000-qubit processor because of the current conditions in the market.

 - Quantum System Review – Scam or Legit?